Real Estate Closings

 With 65+ years of legal experience, we can provide all the following and more:

-• Contract negotiations – advancing your best interests in residential and commercial closings
+• Contract Negotiations – Advancing your best interests in residential and commercial closings

-• Buyer/seller representation – providing counsel and advocacy backed by extensive knowledge of all sides of a real estate transaction
+• Buyer/Seller Representation – Providing counsel and advocacy backed by extensive knowledge of all sides of a real estate transaction

-• Closing and title services – resolving title issues, defects, and liens in-house, and conducting offsite closings as needed
+• Closing and Title Services – Resolving title issues, defects, and liens in-house, and conducting offsite closings as needed

-• Client-focused accommodations – providing services outside normal business hours and offering fair, competitive pricing
+• Client-Focused Accommodations – Providing services outside normal business hours and offering fair, competitive pricing

 From completing the paperwork to conducting the final inspections, our legal team works hard to provide you with the information you need, steer you away from potential pitfalls, and help you make the best possible legal and financial decisions.
+Our experience in Jacksonville's real estate market uniquely positions us to address localized challenges and perform negotiations that benefit you.

-The Real Estate Closing Process
+The Real Estate Closing Process Explained

 The purchase or sale of a home is often one of the largest transactions an individual or family will make in their lifetime.
-Regardless of the whether the property is the first home for a family or an investment property, a substantial amount of money is being moved around.
+Regardless of whether the property is the first home for a family or an investment property, a substantial amount of money is being moved around.
 As such, it is important that the closing process is handled by a competent team that works hard to take all the appropriate steps to protect your investment.

 Here are some of the most critical steps that lead to the closing: